Accounting policies

 Rental assets are assets resulting from short-term rentals as well as industrial trucks in relation to which significant risks and rewards remain with the KION Group despite the trucks having been sold (‘sale with risk’).

-In the case of short-term rentals, LMH and STILL brand companies rent industrial trucks to customers directly.
+In the case of short-term rentals, subsidiaries in the LMH and STILL segments rent industrial trucks to customers directly.
 Short-term rental agreements usually have a term of one day to one year.
-The significant risks and rewards remain with the LMH and STILL brand companies.
+The significant risks and rewards remain with the subsidiaries in the LMH and STILL segments.
 The industrial trucks are carried at cost and depreciated over the normal useful life of between five and seven years, depending on the product group.

 In an indirect end customer finance arrangement, industrial trucks are sold to finance partners who then enter into leases with end customers.
-If LMH and STILL brand companies provide material residual value guarantees or a customer default guarantee (‘sale with risk’), these transactions, which are classified as sale agreements under civil law, are recognised in accordance with the provisions on lessors with operating leases in conjunction with the IFRS principles for revenue recognition.
+If subsidiaries in the LMH and STILL segments provide material residual value guarantees or a customer default guarantee (‘sale with risk’), these transactions, which are classified as sale agreements under civil law, are recognised in accordance with the provisions relating to lessors with operating leases in conjunction with the IFRS principles for revenue recognition.
 In this case, the trucks are recognised as assets in the statement of financial position at their cost on the date of the sale and written down to their guaranteed residual value, or zero, on a straight-line basis over the period until the residual value guarantee or the customer default guarantee expires.
 If the KION Group provides a residual value guarantee, an amount equivalent to the residual value obligation is recognised under other financial liabilities.

 Other property, plant and equipment